If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 M16

-In retail version of HDTF in the folder "materials\models\weapons\hdtf\m16a2" there's an earlier texture for the glossiness map for the M16.
+In the folder "materials\models\weapons\hdtf\m16a2" there's an earlier texture for a glossiness map for the M16.
 This glossiness map texture can be also found in the 2017 build alongside a matching diffuse and normal map texture.
-In the "screenshots" folder there are also few screenshots of presumably the M16 with that texture applied.
+In the "screenshots" folder there are also few screenshots of presumably the M16 with those textures applied.

 Magnum

-There are 2 alternative textures for the magnum.
-One that can be found in the retail and 2017 build and the other one that is only in the 2017 build.
+There are 2 alternative textures for the magnum: one that can be found in the retail and 2017 build, and the other one that's only in the 2017 build.
+Interestingly, it appears that the bullets are messed up on the viewmodel, but not the worldmodel, suggesting the worldmodel uses an earlier version of the magnum.

 Unused NPCs